ROCm/AMDMIGraphX/examples/diffusion/python_stable_diffusion_21/README.md

 ```
 *Note: `models/sd21-onnx` will be used in the scripts.*

-Run text to image example with the following example prompt and seed:
+Run the text-to-image script with the following example prompt and seed:

 ```bash
 python txt2img.py --prompt "a photograph of an astronaut riding a horse" --seed 13 --output astro_horse.jpg
 ```
 *Note: The first run will compile the models and cache them to make subsequent runs faster.*

-The result should like this:
+The result should look like this:

 ![example_output.jpg](./example_output.jpg)